AdobeDocs/experience-platform.en/help/identity-service/home.md

 >[!CONTEXTUALHELP]
 >id="platform_identity_namespace"
->title="About identity namespace"
+>title="Identity namespaces"
 >abstract="An identity namespace serves to distinguish the context or type of an identity.
 For example, an identity distinguishes “name<span>@email.com” as an email address or “443522” as a numeric CRM ID."
->additional-url="http://www.adobe.com/go/identity-namespaces-en" text="Learn more in documentation"
+>text="Learn more in documentation"

 >[!CONTEXTUALHELP]
 >id="platform_identity_value"
->title="About identity values"
+>title="Identity values"
 >abstract="An identity value is an identifier that represents a unique individual, organization, or asset.
-When matching record data across profile fragments the namespace and identity value must match."
+The context or type of identity that the value represents is defined by a corresponding identity namespace.
+When matching record data across profile fragments, the namespace and identity value must matchWhen matching record data across profile fragments the namespace and identity value must match."
->additional-url="http://www.adobe.com/go/identity-namespaces-en" text="Learn more in documentation"
+>text="Learn more in documentation"

 If you asked a person "What is your ID?" without any further context, it would be difficult for them to provide a useful answer.
 By the same logic, a string value representing an identity value, whether it is a system generated ID or an email address, is only complete when supplied with a qualifier that gives the string value context: the identity namespace.